Staff / Staff Blog Posts

 Assistant Director for Content / Email Amy

-Amy is the DPLA Assistant Director for Content.
+Amy Rudersdorf is the DPLA Assistant Director for Content.
 She is responsible for digitization partnerships and related workflows, metadata normalization and shareability, and community engagement to promote the DPLA as a community resource.
 Amy formerly served as the director of the Digital Information Management Program at the State Library of North Carolina.
-Amy was a Library of Congress National Digital Stewardship Alliance coordinating committee member and an active voice in the digital preservation community.
+She was a Library of Congress National Digital Stewardship Alliance coordinating committee member and an active voice in the digital preservation community.
 Amy has taught library graduate school courses on digital libraries and preservation (San Jose State University) and metadata (North Carolina Central University).
-Prior to moving to state government, Amy worked with digital collections in special collections at North Carolina State University, coordinated a digital production group at the University of Wisconsin-Madison, and worked with public libraries throughout Wisconsin to aid in the development and coordination of Library and Service Technology Act (LSTA) funded digitization grants.
+Prior to moving to state government, she worked with digital collections in special collections at North Carolina State University, coordinated a digital production group at the University of Wisconsin-Madison, and worked with public libraries throughout Wisconsin to aid in the development and coordination of Library and Service Technology Act (LSTA) funded digitization grants.

 Project Coordinator / Email Kenny